sreejithkr/LightWeightDM/README.md

-# LightWeightDIL
+# LightWeightDM

- Light dependancy Injection Library(LightWeightDIL) provide way in your software system for seperation of concerns and increase testablity.
+ Light dependancy Injection Library(LightWeightDM) provide way in your software system for seperation of concerns and increase testablity.

 #### The functional use case considered for developing this library ####
 - Inject mock dependency that would support unit testing